 This is how the floor looked at the end of the day.

-If you find dust on your fingers, you need to rinse the floor some more.
+If you find dust on your fingers, you must rinse the floor more.

 3. FILL HOLES AND GAPS

-I closed a few holes in the middle of the garage and then, I started to fill a section of that gap that exists all around, where the floor meets the foundation wall, but my oh, my!
-This small section ate half of the product and look how it ended...
+I filled in a few holes in the middle of the garage.
+Then, I started to fill in a section of that gap where the floor meets the foundation wall, but my oh, my!
+This small section ate half of the product, and look how it ended...
 Just the same as it started!
-I didn't waste more time or product and left that gap the way it was.

 | Rust-Oleum Concrete Patch and Repair Kit | |